miguelalarcos/simple-binding/README.md

 * examples with more sense :)
 * dirty attribute so the update only updates the modified attributes. (maybe will not be implemented)
 * implement *exclude* server side and test both sides.
+* implement arrays for primitives (now you can use objects with the keyword 'value')
+* autocomplete feature